List of Saw characters: Corbett Denlon

 Corbett Denlon is the neglected daughter of Jeff and Lynn Denlon.
 She is kidnapped and hidden in Jigsaw's warehouse, given a limited air supply.
-Jeff learns of her kidnapping upon killing Jigsaw, revealing that to get Corbett back he would have to play another game.
+Jeff learns of her kidnapping upon killing Jigsaw, who reveals that to get Corbett back, he would have to play another game.
 However, that game never materializes since he is shot dead by Agent Peter Strahm in Saw IV, shortly after learning about Corbett's kidnapping.
 During Saw IV, Mark Hoffman is seen holding one of Corbett's stuffed animals when he talks to Agent Lindsey Perez.
 Corbett has a brief appearance in Saw V where she is seen with the stuffed animal being carried out of the warehouse and given to a police officer by Hoffman.
 After the end credits on the Director's Cut DVD of Saw VI, Amanda Young is seen talking to Corbett through the door of the room she's captive in, urging her not to trust Hoffman when he saves her.